Updated on December 1, 2016 By Eron Cohen.

 - Towels, shampoo, conditioner, mouthwash, shaving supplies, and soap supplied.

-- Upscale environment (this is somewhat dependent on club level-when you sign up for a membership, you’re also signing up for a membership level that admits you into clubs that are of that level or below–more on this later!
+Upscale environment (this is somewhat dependent on club level-when you sign up for a membership, you’re also signing up for a membership level that admits you into clubs that are of that level or below–more on this later!
 The important thing to note is that some clubs are more luxurious than others.
 Two of their facilities even have doctors and physical therapists to coordinate with the personal trainers.)

 - Sometimes high-pressure sales tactics used on new members and guests of current members.